Safer Internet Day 2018 - Tuesday 6th February

 - Know what connects to the internet and how.
 Nowadays even the TV connects to the internet, such as their phones or games console.
 Also, find out how they are accessing the internet - is it your connection or a neighbour’s Wifi?
 This will affect whether your safety settings are being applied.

-If you have any queries or concerns like you’d like to share or discuss with me, please feel free to contact me at school.
-Trish McLoughlin, Safeguarding Lead.
+If you have any queries or concerns you’d like to share or discuss, please feel free to contact Trish McLoughlin, Safeguarding Lead, Siddal Moor.